NeoSchema Reference Guide

 :param name: String with name to assign to the new class

-:param property_list: List of strings with the names of the Properties, in their default order (if that matters)
+:param properties: List of strings with the names of the Properties, in their default order (if that matters)

 :param class_to_link_to: If this name is specified, and a link_to_name (below) is also specified,